-According to the Applicant Guidebook, version 2011- 09-19, section 2.2.1.4.1:
+According to the Applicant Guidebook, version 2012- 06-04, section 2.2.1.4.1:

-Applications for strings that are country or territory names will not be approved, as they are not available under the New gTLD Program in this application round.
+Applications for strings that are country or territory names will not be approved, as they are not available under the new gTLD Program in the first application round.
+This based on advice from the Governmental Advisory Committee in recent communiqués providing interpretation of Principle 2.2 of the GAC Principles regarding New gTLDs to indicate that strings which are a meaningful representation or abbreviation of a country or territory name should be handled through the forthcoming ccPDP, and other geographic strings could be allowed in the gTLD space if in agreement with the relevant government or public authority.
 A string shall be considered to be a country or territory name if:

 It is an alpha-3 code listed in the ISO 3166-1 standard.